hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250621582v4-videe-visual-and-interactive-decomposition-execution-and-evaluation-.md

 ---
 layout: default
-title: VIDEE: Visual and Interactive Decomposition, Execution, and Evaluation of Text Analytics with Intelligent Agents
+title: "VIDEE: Visual and Interactive Decomposition, Execution, and Evaluation of Text Analytics with Intelligent Agents"
 ---

 # VIDEE: Visual and Interactive Decomposition, Execution, and Evaluation of Text Analytics with Intelligent Agents